BrennerDesign/egofishinggear/_products/S1-Genesis/large-guide-net.md

     video:
     is_video: false
 left_column_html: >-
-  <p>The EGO S1 Genesis PVC Coated Compact Guide fishing net comes with Measure
+  <p>The EGO S1 Genesis PVC Coated Large Guide fishing net comes with Measure
   Net technology and a strong lightweight hexagonal extruded aluminum handle design that provides economical and dependable functionality.
 With a simple twist of the wrist, any EGO accessories hoop head or attachment tool can be